 • payments from the Office of Personnel Management

 Medicare Part C (Medicare Advantage) plans are private insurance plans that combine the aspects of both Medicare Part A and Medicare Part B, plus other services.
-Private companies receive funding from Medicare, so some plans may still offer reduced or even $0 monthly premiums.
+Private companies receive funding from Medicare, so some plans may offer reduced or even $0 monthly premiums.

 Plans that offer no monthly premiums may still have other costs, though, like copays, coinsurance, and deductibles.
 Most plans, however, include out-of-pocket maximums.
 Medicare offers an online tool to compare costs and services included with Medicare Advantage plans offered in your area.